Cacasapo/fmtuner/readme.txt

 == Installation ==

-Installation of fmTuner is rather straightforward, however it does require PHP 5 or greater.
+Installation of fmTuner is straightforward, however it does require PHP 5 or greater.

 1. Upload `fmtuner.php` to your `/wp-content/plugins/` directory, within a directory like `fmtuner`.
 1. Ensure `/wp-content/plugins/fmtuner/` is writable by your webserver (`chmod 755 fmtuner`).
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' page in the WordPress admin.
-1. Set up options in the "Settings" menu in WordPress.
+1. Set your fmTuner preferences in the "Settings" menu in WordPress.
 1. Place `<?php if(function_exists('fmtuner')) { fmtuner(); } ?>` in your desired template.

 == Frequently Asked Questions ==